icd2k3/frontend-homework/README.md

 ## What Could Be Improved?

 #### Test Coverage
-This app doesn't have any unit test coverage, but if you'd like to see examples of my test coverage from past projects I'd be happy to send them over
+This app doesn't have any unit test coverage, but if you'd like to see examples of my test coverage from past projects I'd be happy to send them over!

 #### UI Polish
 Parts of the app could use some additional polish like subtle animations and in general just making it look less bootstrappy.

+#### Optimization
+Nothing has been optimized for speed or file size.